 (Author’s note: This article was originally published in May 2013, mostly transcribed directly via the Benghazi hearings.
-We’re republishing to remind everyone what the Benghazi eyewitnesses experienced in 2012, and no, we will never let this go until/unless justice is served.)
+We’re republishing this every year to remind everyone what the Benghazi eyewitnesses experienced in 2012, and no, we will never let this go until/unless justice is served.)

 Witnesses (aka “whistleblowers”) Greg Hicks, Eric Nordstrom and Mark Thompson, gave their testimony on Wednesday in the beginning phases of the Benghazi hearings.
 Their sometimes-explosive statements exposed what most of us already believed: Secretary of State Hillary Clinton and Ambassador Susan Rice and everyone in between lied and tried to cover up the fact that Benghazi was an Islamic terrorist attack.